Our Teachers & Staff

 Paraprofessionals

-Mrs. Artina Andrews - Exceptional Education Paraprofessional
+Ms. Artina Andrews - Exceptional Education Paraprofessional

-Ms. Ruby Bonilla - Kindergarten Paraprofessional
+Ms. Ruby Bonila - Kindergarten Paraprofessional

-Mrs. Brittany Crawford - Exceptional Educational 1-to-1 Paraprofessional
+Ms. Brittany Crawford - Exceptional Educational 1-to-1 Paraprofessional

-Mrs. Kassi Green - Exceptional Education Paraprofessional
+Ms. Kassi Greene - Exceptional Education Paraprofessional

 Mr. Jonathan Haas - Pre-School Exceptional Education Paraprofessional

-Mrs. Avianne Jones - Pre-School Exceptional Education Paraprofessional
+Ms. Avianne Jones - Pre-School Exceptional Education Paraprofessional

 Mrs. Sheryl Miller - Kindergarten Paraprofessional

-Mrs. Kenyata Moon - Exceptional Educational 1-to-1 Paraprofessional
+Ms. Kenyata Moon - Exceptional Educational 1-to-1 Paraprofessional

 Professional of the Year 2023.2024